laurence79/autodep/README.md

 **A strong reference** - will keep the object alive until the container is disposed, or goes out of scope.

 **A weak reference** - will allow the object to be garbage collected if there is no other reference to it in your code.
-If the object are still alive when the container is disposed (or itself goes out of scope) they will be disposed too.
+If the object is still alive when the container is disposed (or itself goes out of scope) they will be disposed too.

 | Lifecycle           | Description                                                                                                                                                                                                                                                       | Reference |